lijikun/orca-linux-deployment/README.md

 # For ORCA version 4-6

-Tested to work under Ubuntu LTS 22.04, Debian 12 and WSL-Debian under Windows 11 with ORCA version up to 6.0.0 with OpenMPI 4.1.6, with modern AMD or Intel x64 processors.
+Tested to work under Ubuntu LTS 24.04, Debian 13 and WSL-Debian under Windows 11 with ORCA version up to 6.1.1 with OpenMPI 4.1.8, using modern AMD or Intel x64 processors.

 I tried to use the static-linked binary version but it crashed into a segfault without any meaningful error message, so we have to use the *shared-library* version here.

 0. Take note of the version number of the ORCA package you want to use, along with the OpenMPI version against which it is compiled.

 1. Make sure you have sudo privileges.
-Download and install openmpi-4.1.6 (or any other specific version ORCA is compiled against) from source by running the following commands sequentially (Change the directory names as necessary):
+Download and install OpenMPI (using the specific version against which ORCA is compiled) from source by running the following commands sequentially (changing the directory names to your own):

         cd /tmp
         wget https://download.open-mpi.org/release/open-mpi/v4.1/openmpi-4.1.6.tar.gz